ryanzhou7/fastapp_course_v2/README.md

 In general, we want to make small incremental steps. i.e. understanding all the existing material / code, then add the smallest chunk possible to learn, and repeat.

 Though the smallest chunk possible would ideally be, well, small, sometimes that is not possible.
-Hence, each lesson will have ratings, from easy, medium, to hard to help manage expectations.
+Hence, each lesson will have a rating to help manage expectations.

 | Symbol | Difficulty |
 | ------ | ---------- |